University of California, Merced: Student government

+Associated Students of the University of California Merced (ASUCM) is the student government that represents the undergraduate students on campus.
+ASUCM funds student clubs and organizations including a campus visit from Karl Rove in 2010.
+The organization's Campus Activities Board brings outside talent to campus including comedians and musical acts.

 Alumni

 The UC Merced Alumni Association (UCMAA) consists of more than 16,000 living members.
-The UC Merced Alumni Association is a non-dues organization.
-UCMAA membership is granted upon successful attainment of a UC Merced undergraduate or graduate degree.
-The association is led by a volunteer board of directors, which is staffed by the UC Merced Office of Alumni Relations.

-As stated by the LA Times, "Although most UC Merced alumni are still in their 20s, 11% of them contributed to their alma mater — outstripping the giving rate of all other UC campuses except UC Santa Barbara (16%) and UC Berkeley (12%).
+As stated by the LA Times in 2016, "Although most UC Merced alumni are still in their 20s, 11% of them contributed to their alma mater — outstripping the giving rate of all other UC campuses except UC Santa Barbara (16%) and UC Berkeley (12%).
 UCLA's rate was 8%, and UC Riverside, the most comparable campus, was 4%."